Buy Crypto & Bitcoin in California

 River makes it easy to buy bitcoin.
 It has a clean interface, low fees and allows for automatic purchases.

-It currently offers its services in all US states besides New York and Nevad.
+It currently offers its services in all US states besides New York and Nevada.

 Pros